-The city of Nîmes in the region of Occitanie is one of those fascinating towns that manages to combine ancient Roman ruins with 21st century modern architecture.
-One of the largest and oldest towns in Provence, it has been dubbed the most Roman city outside Italy.
+The city of Nimes is one of those fascinating towns that manages to combine ancient Roman ruins with 21st century modern architecture.
+It is famous for being one of the oldest towns in France, and has been dubbed “the most Roman city outside of Italy”.

 A city in the south of France, Nimes is a less than hour’s drive away from the Mediterranean sea.
 It is located in the region of Occitanie, within a stone’s throw of the region of Provence.
 The city is in the Gard department with a population of about 150 000 inhabitants, which makes it the second largest city in the department.